1908–09 Georgia Bulldogs basketball team

-The 1908–09 Georgia Bulldogs basketball team represented the University of Georgia during the 1908–09 college men's basketball season.
-The team finished the season with an overall record of 6–2.
+The 1908–09 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1908–09 IAAUS men's basketball season.
+Led by second-year head coach C. O. Heidler, the Bulldogs compiled an overall record of 6–2 with a mark of 4–0 in conference play.

 The team was captained by Frank Von Sprecken and included Claud Derrick and Tillou Forbes.
 Players Howell Peacock, Lewis, and Buttolph were from last year's Southern champion Columbus YMCA team.
 A game with Vanderbilt to decide the Southern championship never materialized.
 In 1909, continuous dribbling and shots off the dribble were allowed.